richtepa/WebDev/intents/Bye.md

 # Bye
 ## Usage
-When the user wants to winish his session with Web Dev.
+When users wants to finish their session with Web Dev.
 ## Inputs
 * Thanks
 * No, thanks
 * Stop
 * Bye
 * No
+* Thank you
 * See you later
 * See you soon
 * See you